-This preference panel permits you to enable and disable the playing of MIDI, MP3 and WMA music files and to specify the music file(s) to be played.
-MeggieSoft Games does not distribute music files, but Gin Rummy will automatically select the first MIDI file found in your windows\media or windows filefolder as the default (if one is found).
+This preference panel permits you to enable and disable the playing of MIDI and MP3 music files and to specify the music file(s) to be played.
+MeggieSoft Games does not distribute music files, but Rummy 500 will automatically select the first MIDI file found in your windows or windows/media filefolder as the default (if one is found).